Ritwikrajsingh/ritwikrajsingh.github.io/landing.md

 		<header class="major">
 			<h2> Quick Overview</h2>
 		</header>
 			<p>Here are some prjects that I have worked on.
-You can see the source code, files and repository on GitHub by clicking on the picture of the respective project.</p>
+You can see the source code, files and repository on GitHub by clicking on the picture/Learn more, of the respective project.</p>
 	</div>
 </section>